Overeating Because of Stress? Consequences and Cause of Consuming Unhealthy Comfort Foods

 Healthier Methods to Cope with Stress

 In the modern world, people of all ages constantly experience stress.
-Stress might happen due to a problem at work or school, issues stemming from lack of money, living in a bad neighborhood, or being stuck in a traffic jam all the time.
+Stress might happen due to a problem at work or school, issues stemming from a lack of money, living in a bad neighborhood, or being stuck in a traffic jam all the time.
 Although one cannot control what happens around them, they are responsible for how they react.
 Finding a much healthier way to deal with stress will ensure that people will not suffer its consequences.

 Internet practitioner.
 Twitter expert.
 Analyst.
 Communicator.
 Thinker.
 Coffee advocate.